 - Is much easier to get started with

-While it isn’t perfect (but no ecommerce platform is) and may seem the more expensive option to start with, it can potentially save you time and stress over trying to set up a WooCommerce store.
+But Shopify isn’t perfect (but no ecommerce platform is) and while may seem the more expensive option to start with, it can potentially save you time and stress over trying to set up a WooCommerce store.

 If you are or have experience with WordPress then this could be a good option but if you are completely new to building a website, Shopify is the easiest way to get started.